Student publication: Ireland

-Each publication reports on affairs at its host university as well as on local, national and international news of relevance to students and many student journalists have gone on to work in Ireland's national press.
+Each publication reports on affairs at its host university and on local, national and international news of relevance to students and many student journalists have gone on to work in Ireland's national press.
 All student publications in Ireland are funded by or linked to their host university or its students' union, with the exception of UCD's College Tribune which operates independently.
 Irish student publications are invited each year to enter the national Student Media Awards, run by a Dublin-based marketing firm Oxygen.ie under various categories.

-Student press in Korea
+South Korea

-Almost every university in Korea runs a student based press.
+Almost every university in South Korea runs a student based press.
 Although many of these press are funded by the school, the students press has a significant amount of say amongst the student body.